ASEAN: Market Profile

 - ASEAN and Hong Kong signed a Free Trade Agreement and a related Investment Agreement in November 2017.
 The agreements are expected to enter into force on 1 January 2019 at the earliest.

-- In the first ten months of 2017, Hong Kong’s total exports to ASEAN increased by 9.5% YOY to US$29.9 billion, while imports from the trade bloc totaled US$68.3 billion in the same period, representing a 14.8% YOY increase.
+- In the first nine months of 2018, Hong Kong’s total exports to ASEAN increased by 7.3% YOY to US$28.9 billion, while imports from the trade bloc totaled US$73.0 billion in the same period, representing a 20.1% YOY increase.

 Current Economic Situation

 ASEAN is a fast expanding trade bloc in Asia with a growing economic clout.
-With a combined population of over 630 million, ASEAN’s aggregate size surpassing US$2.5 trillion in 2016.
+With a combined population of over 640 million, ASEAN’s aggregate economic size surpassing US$2.7 trillion in 2017.

 Marking a major milestone in the regional economic integration agenda, the ASEAN Economic Community (AEC) was officially launched on 31 December 2015 to create a single market to enable an easier movement of goods, services, investment, capital and people across the region.
 The formal establishment of the AEC does not point to an end of the efforts in achieving further integration among the AEC countries, be it economic, political and socio-cultural.
 The AEC Blueprint 2025 was adopted by ASEAN leaders in November 2015, providing the broad directions through strategic measures in five areas for the AEC from 2016 to 2025.

-The ASEAN economy as a whole expanded by 4.8% in 2016 and the growth is expected to quicken to 5% in 2017, supported by robust domestic consumption and export performance in many member states.
+The ASEAN economy as a whole expanded by 5.2% in 2017 and the growth is expected to remain steady at 5.1% in 2018, supported by robust domestic demand and solid export performance in many member states.

-In 2016, inward FDI flow to ASEAN declined by 20.5% to US$96.7 billion from US$121.6 billion in 2015 due to a fall in cross-border merger and acquisition (M&A) activities, according to the ASEAN Investment Report 2017.
-Performances of ASEAN member states differed, with the Philippines, Cambodia and Malaysia showing a strong increase, while Indonesia and Thailand witnessing a sharp decline.
+In 2017, inward FDI flow to ASEAN rose by 11.6% to US$137 billion from US$123 billion in 2016 due to a significant rise in cross-border merger and acquisition (M&A) activities, according to the ASEAN Investment Report 2018.
+Performances of ASEAN member states differed, with Indonesia and Thailand showing a strong increase, while Malaysia and Singapore witnessing a decline in 2017.

 Despite the sluggishness of the developed markets over the past few years, ASEAN economies have generally remained buoyant, thanks in part to the bloc’s expanding intra-Asia trade.
-In 2016, over 60% of ASEAN’s trade was conducted in Asia, with about one-quarter traded among ASEAN members, some 16% with the Chinese mainland, 9% with Japan, 6% with Korea, and 4% respectively with Taiwan and Hong Kong.
+In 2016, over 60% of ASEAN’s trade was conducted in Asia, with about one-quarter traded among ASEAN members, some 16% with Mainland China, 9% with Japan, 6% with South Korea, and 4% respectively with Taiwan and Hong Kong.

 While the bulk of intra-Asia trade comprises parts, components, raw materials and machinery needed in export-oriented production, consumer goods are increasingly traded within Asia.
 As noted by the IMF, the increasing role of intra-Asia trade in final consumption goods, along with a large domestic market, appears to provide the region with a potential source of resilience against global demand shocks.